 Sea Kayak guide and storyteller, Carol Lang shares her passion for tall tales – stories from the sea and recommends 6 of her favourite books full of nautical adventure.

-I love stories in any shape or form and I find it hard to pass by a good book shop without going in for a peek.
-Inevitably I will exit said shop with yet another book, and so begins the process of stockpiling good stories for Autumn and Winter, when as a full time sea kayak guide I have to relent a little to the weather outside – at least until the snows come and I can exchange my sea kayak for skis.
+I love stories in any shape or form and I find it hard to pass by a good bookshop without going in for a peek.
+Inevitably I will exit said shop with yet another book, and so begins the process of stockpiling good stories for Autumn and Winter, when as a full-time sea kayak guide I have to relent a little to the weather outside – at least until the snows come and I can exchange my sea kayak for ski

 Myths, legends, tall tales, folklore, shanties, they have always captured my imagination.
 I still smile lots as I acknowledge how, as a kid, I never appreciated just how much these would intertwine with what I do and just how much more they would connect me to an environment that I love.
 That is except for concerns about possible encounters with those mischievous brownies and mystical sea creatures…